Emergency medicine: Chile

-In Chile, emergency medicine begins its journey in Chile with the first speciality program at the beginning of the 1990s, at the University of Chile and the University of Santiago of Chile.
-Currently, it is a primary speciality legally recognised by the Ministry of Health since 2013.
-It has multiple training programs for specialists, notably the University of Chile, Pontifical Catholic University of Chile, Clínica Alemana - Universidad del Desarrollo, San Sebastian University - MUE and University of Santiago of Chile (USACH).
-Currently, and intending to strengthen the speciality at the country level, FOAMed initiatives have emerged (free open access medical education in emergency medicine) and the #ChileEM initiative that brings together the programs of the Universidad San Sebastián / MUE, Universidad Católica de Chile and Universidad de Chile, intend to hold joint clinical meetings between the leading training programs, regularly and open to all the health team working in the field of urgency.
+In Chile, emergency medicine begins its journey in Chile with the first specialty program at the beginning of the 1990s, at the University of Chile and the University of Santiago of Chile.
+Currently, it is a primary specialty legally recognised by the Ministry of Health since 2013.
+It has multiple training programs for specialists, notably the University of Chile, Pontifical Catholic University of Chile, Clínica Alemana – Universidad del Desarrollo, San Sebastian University – MUE and University of Santiago of Chile (USACH).
+Currently, and intending to strengthen the specialty at the country level, FOAMed initiatives have emerged (free open access medical education in emergency medicine) and the #ChileEM initiative that brings together the programs of the Universidad San Sebastián / MUE, Universidad Católica de Chile and Universidad de Chile, intend to hold joint clinical meetings between the leading training programs, regularly and open to all the health team working in the field of urgency.
 The specialists already trained are grouped in the Chilean Society of Emergency Medicine (SOCHIMU).